1. What is the difference between an abstract class and an interface?

 9. ASP.NET page cycle?

 Each request for a .aspx page that hits IIS is handed over to the HTTP Pipeline.
 The HTTP pipeline is a chain of managed objects that sequentially process the request and convert it to plain HTML text content.
 The starting point of an HTTP Pipeline is the HttpRuntime class.
 The ASP.NET infrastructure creates each instance of this class per AppDomain hosted within the worker process.
 The HttpRuntime class picks up an HttpApplication object from an internal pool and sets it to work on the request.
 It determines what class handles the request.
-The association between the resources and handlers are stored in the configurable file of the application.
-In web.config and also inmachine.config you will find these lines in the section.
+The association between the resources and handlers is stored in the configurable file of the application.
+In web. config and also inmachine.config you will find these lines in the section.

-If you run through the following program then it will be much easier to follow:
+If you run through the following program then it will be much easier to follow.

-1. <add verb="*" path="*.aspx" type="System.Web.UI.PageHandlerFactory"/>
+<add verb="*" path="*.aspx" type="System.Web.UI.PageHandlerFactory"/>

-This extension can be associated with HandlerClass or HandlerFactory class.
+This extension can be associated with the HandlerClass or HandlerFactory class.
 HttpApplicationobject gets the page object that implements the IHttpHandler Interface.
 The process of generating the output to the browser is started when the object calls the ProcessRequest method.

 Page Life Cycle